Vagacoder/PythonForDataAnalysis/README.md

 # Python for Data Analysis, 2nd Edition

+## Two Data Files are not included due to large size

+- datasets/fec/P00000001-ALL.scv
+- usda_food/database.json

+please download them from [here](https://github.com/wesm/pydata-book)

-Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney, published by O'Reilly Media
+#### Materials and IPython notebooks for "Python for Data Analysis" by Wes McKinney,
+published by O'Reilly Media

 [Buy the book on Amazon][1]